ARM-software/Tool-Solutions/mlops-cloud/README.md

     You will be asked your login and Personal Access Token (password) information​

-In Github, observe the change registered
+In your own fork on Github, observe the change registered

 `https://github.com/<YourGitHubName>/VHT-TFLmicrospeech​/blob/main/micro_speech/src/command_responder.cc​`